 The reports give staff evidence and insight into how their school is performing in terms of engaging its pupils in sport and physical activity.
 These are not published or used to compare schools, but are purely designed for the benefit of the individual school.

-If you not selected randomly as a school to take part, your school can still complete the survey by opting in.
-Please contact firstname.lastname@example.org for more details.
+If you are not selected randomly as a school to take part, your school can still complete the survey by opting in.
+Please contact email@example.com with the following details:

 Results - What does the survey tell us?

 Below is a summary of results form the first year, which shows percentages of young people achieving 30 mins of activity both within and outside of school in each local authority area -click on the picture to download it.